 She is also working on failure prediction in electronic packages.
 Electronic packages normally include polymer components and these polymer components can absorb moisture during shipping or storage.
 During the soldering process to join different components of the package at very high temperatures, the absorbed moisture can turn into vapour.
 As a result cracks can occur.
 Therefore, she developed a peridynamic model which couples moisture, temperature and structural fields with failure prediction capability.

 In addition to her experience with Peridynamics, she also uses Finite Element Method to investigate stiffened structures and wind turbine blades.

 She is very interested in collaborative work with industrial and academic partners.

 Dr. Oterkus was a visiting professor at Stanford University (USA), University of Padova (Italy) and Otto von Guericke University (Germany).
+She is a Special Issue Editor for Computational Material Science (Elsevier) and Journal of Mechanics (Cambridge).
 She is a member of the editorial boards of Journal of Peridynamics and Nonlocal Modeling (Springer), International Journal of Science and Qualitative Analysis and EPH-International Journal of Science and Engineering.